pzajas/pzajas/README.md

 </br>
   <pre align="center">
-💻 I am a self-taught Frontend Developer lorem ipsum form 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in new Frontend Technologies 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: JavaScript
+💻 I am a self-taught Frontend Developer lorem ipsum form 📚 I have a Bachelors in Computer Science I am a self-taught Frontend Developer lorem ipsum form 📝 I have a strong interest in new Frontend Technologies 🔭 Working on I am a self-taught Frontend Developer lorem ipsum form 🌱 Learning about I am a self-taught Frontend Developer lorem ipsum form 🌟 Main languages: JavaScript
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="">MY RESUME.</a>
+🚩 Interested in I am a self-taught Frontend Developer lorem ipsum form 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="">MY RESUME.</a>
   </pre>
 </section>